 Buying a sink for your dream farmhouse is exciting and fun.
-Farmhouse sinks are functional, timeless, and chic—ideally elevating the elegance in your home up to two notches.
+We put together a list of the best farmhouse sinks and found them to be functional, timeless, and chic—ideally elevating the elegance in your home up to two notches.
 Farmhouse sinks are an accent piece that most of you can’t wait to buy and install.

 While the prospect of buying a farmhouse sink is undoubtedly exhilarating, there are a few things that buying one comes with.
 These include the upkeep, cleaning, maintenance, and the little tips and tricks that you would want to consider when purchasing.